WFMY-TV: Construction

 Historical plaque in the lobby of the WFMY-TV studios recognizing the first live television broadcast in North Carolina.

 The Greensboro News Company, publisher of the Greensboro Daily News and Daily Record newspapers, began its foray into broadcasting with FM radio.
 On January 8, 1947, ground was broken on a tower for a new FM radio station, WFMY, near the Daily News building on Davie Street.
 Construction proceeded slowly; the tower was not completed until December, and WFMY made its first broadcast on March 14, 1948, on 97.3 MHz.

 A month before WFMY radio debuted, the Greensboro News Company applied on February 26, 1948, for authority to build a television station.
-The Federal Communications Commission approved the request on June 2, but preparations for the new station began in earnest in April 1949, after final construction approval for changes.
+The Federal Communications Commission (FCC) approved the request on June 2, but preparations for the new station began in earnest in April 1949, after final construction approval for changes.
 Among the last items was a modification to the existing WFMY radio tower, which was set back by the failure of a cable, causing the antenna to drop and be damaged.

 WFMY-TV made its first test broadcasts on August 18, 1949.
 At 6:10 p.m., viewers saw staff announcer Don Hardison; the newscast did not start correctly with sound, and the first words viewers heard Hardison say were "Judas Priest".
 This was the first live television broadcast in North Carolina; while WBTV in Charlotte was already on the air, it lacked the capability to originate local broadcasts.
 Full programming began on September 22, 1949, and the station initially aired six days a week, going off the air every Saturday.
 WFMY-TV was a primary affiliate of CBS, but it had arrangements to use programming from all four networks of the day, including NBC, ABC, and DuMont Television Network.
 Network programs were presented by kinescopes—filmed recordings of telecasts as seen in New York—until September 1950, when network coaxial cable service reached Greensboro.
 WFMY radio closed on April 19, 1953, with its studio space and personnel absorbed into the growing television operation.